durandaltheta/hermesconcurrencyengine/README.md

 ### Runtime Log Control
 #### Thread Local Logging
-Assuming the `HCELOGLIMIT` is specified high enough when compiled against user code, it is actually possible to modify the log level for a specific thread at runtime (effectively applying a logging "mask" to an individual thread).
-This allows for user code to specify which threads should print more verbosely for thread specific debugging.
+Assuming the `HCELOGLIMIT` is specified high enough when compiled against user code, it is actually possible to modify the log level for a specific thread at runtime.
+This allows for user code to specify which threads should print more verbosely for debugging.
 Each thread's default log level is set to the compiled `HCELOGLEVEL` (unless the user has specified `HCECUSTOMLOGINIT` and implemented the default `loguru` loglevel differently).

 The following methods are provided for this:
 `static int hce::printable::thread_log_level()`: return the log level for the calling thread